 Stanford University Center for Democracy, Development and the Rule of Law, postdoctoral scholar

 - Comparative Politics

 - Authoritarian Regimes

 - Middle East Politics

 Zeira specializes in comparative politics and international relations, with a regional focus on the Middle East.
-Her research examines the causes and consequences of public opinion and political behavior in authoritarian and conflict settings, including Palestine and the United Arab Emirates.
-Her forthcoming book, The Revolution Within: State Institutions and Unarmed Resistance in Palestine (Cambridge University Press), investigates the causes of individual participation in anti-regime resistance using original survey, interview, and archival research from the Palestinian Territories.
-Her other work examines the causes of political compliance in authoritarian regimes, individual participation in conflict and post-conflict elections, and the international-level determinants of public opinion towards political conflict and violence.
+Her research examines the causes and consequences of public opinion and political behavior in authoritarian and conflict settings, including Palestine, Syria, and the United Arab Emirates.
+Her book, The Revolution Within: State Institutions and Unarmed Resistance in Palestine (Cambridge University Press, forthcoming 2019), investigates the causes of individual participation in anti-regime resistance using original survey, interview, and archival research in the Palestinian Territories.
+She also writes about the causes of political compliance in authoritarian regimes and the domestic and international drivers of public opinion towards political conflict and violence, including the spread of sectarianism.
 Her research has been published in the journals Comparative Political Studies and the Journal of Conflict Resolution.
 She teaches courses on comparative politics, political conflict and violence, Middle East politics, and research methods.